-- 1. From the navigation area, select View/Modify Shared Memory Pool under Partition Management.
-The Memory tab of the View/Modify System Properties page is displayed. - 2.
+- 1. From the navigation area, select View/Modify Shared Memory Pool under Partition Management. - 2.
 In the Pending field for Assigned memory, specify the amount of memory that you want to assign to the shared memory pool. - 3.
 In the Pending field for Maximum memory, specify the maximum amount of physical system memory that the shared memory pool can have for distribution to shared memory partitions.
 The pending maximum amount of memory for the shared memory pool must be equal to, or greater than, the pending assigned amount of memory.
 Although you can specify a maximum value that is greater than the total amount of memory installed in the system, the assigned memory cannot be changed to a value higher than what is available on the system.